bobdavies2000/OpenCVB/README.md

 ![A screenshot of a computer Description automatically generated](media/80ad200f3aea31fd66d4a388697cded6.png)

 The Tree View shows the cost of each component of the structure of the algorithm on the left side and the cost of each component on the right side.
-The active algorithm here was “RedCloud_BasicsOldColor” – also the top entry in the tree view at the left.
+The active algorithm here was “RedCloud_BasicsColor” – also the top entry in the tree view at the left.
 The frame rate for the algorithm is shown at the top right.

 The ‘waitingForInput’ entry is important to understanding performance.
 The percentage is often near zero and would indicate that the algorithm is processor-bound.
 If the value is significantly far from 0, it would indicate that the algorithm is I/O bound.